 All of a sudden, we saw him running and shouting to us to come out of our hiding place.
 We could hardly comprehend what he was saying.
 But seeing his joyful face, we knew that he was coming with good news.
 When he calmed down, he told us that the Russian soldiers liberated the village of Łopuszna.
 We all started to cry, not believing that we were free.
 We started to run very fast towards the village.
 We still had to be very careful not to be caught by the Banderowce.

 When we finally went down to the village of Łopuszna, we approached the Russian soldiers.
 We told them that we were Jewish and what had happened to us.
-Somehow they did not seem to be much impressed or surprised by what we were telling them.
-When we were sitting in the woods, very often we were talking among ourselves that if by any chance we would survive, we presumed that people would put us on a pedestal, pity us and would try to help us.
+Somehow, they did not seem to be much impressed or surprised by what we were telling them.
+When we were sitting in the woods, we would often talk among ourselves that if by chance we survived, we presumed that people would put us on a pedestal, pity us and would try to help us.
 But now, when we were free, we related our story to the soldiers who were our liberators – and they just stared at us with blank looks.

 Later we learned the reason for their response to us.
 They had also lost most of their loved ones to the claws of German barbarians.
 They told us about their experience of a village with people being burned alive before their eyes, about the destruction by the German animals before retreating, and about thousands of Russian civilians who were killed.
 Then we realized that we were not the only ones who suffered during this terrible war.

 We were still hungry.
 Unfortunately, the Soviet soldiers could not help us with food as they were hungry themselves.
 We had to go back to the Polish farmers for food.
 They were very kind to us and gave us milk and bread.